grew-nlp/grew_doc/content/doc/json.md

 ## JSON encoding of nodes

-Nodes are described by an JSON objects where keys are node identifiers and values describe the node content.
+Nodes are described by a JSON object where keys are node identifiers and values describe the node content.

 The node content can be in one of the two following forms:

  1. a string
  2. a JSON object in which all values are strings (in general this describes a feature structure).

 The string form is used when the node does not have a complex structure.
 In this case, the given string is interpreted as a feature structure with only one feature named `label`.
-Hence we have and equivalence between these two lines:
+Hence we have an equivalence between these two lines:

   * `"nodes": { "N": "A" }`
   * `"nodes": { "N": { "label" : "A" } }`